Can you give us a bit of background information on yourself?

 From the Filipino perspective, it is vital that the parents are always supportive for their children to play sports.
 Typically here in the Philippines, parents are very sensitive to injuries, and the roughness of the sport.
 Mothers may prevent their child from playing football due to slight injuries they may pick up.
-Because mothers end up being the more frequent spectator during practice and play, they become over protective and reactive to the realities of the field, and sometimes opt to just drop the child out of the program.
+Because mothers end up being the more frequent spectator during practice and play, they become overprotective and reactive to the realities of the field and sometimes opt to just drop the child out of the program.
 This results in the child’s lack of physical activity and underdevelopment.
 It also prevents him from enjoying his childhood to the fullest, all for the sake of avoiding injury.
-Football for Humanity is breaking down these barriers and smashing the myths that surround football, so that parents are becoming more receptive to the benefits of football and physical activity.
-Not only does it get them fit and energetic in the sweltering heath, its also gives them higher purpose which could land them with athletic scholarships nationally or even internationally.
-Parents are now coming to training sessions watching their child excel in sport and also witness the joy that the child experiences outside the home.
+Football for Humanity is breaking down these barriers and smashing the myths that surround football so that parents are becoming more receptive to the benefits of football and physical activity.
+Not only does it get them fit and energetic in the sweltering heat, but it also gives them a higher purpose which could land them with athletic scholarships nationally or even internationally.
+Parents are now coming to training sessions to watch their child excel in sports and also witness the joy that the child experiences outside the home.
 They then encourage the child to PLAY rather than encourage the child to go and sell food on the streets.
-Having parents behind you, from all walks of life is vital, otherwise you’ll find players slipping through the net.
+Having parents behind you, from all walks of life is vital, otherwise, you’ll find players slipping through the net.

 Football for Humanity engages all socio-civic sectors with teachers and parents being the centre of it.
 We call for conferences where we can present all benefits of the sport, and its purpose and possibilities.
 Being that Football for Humanity is partnered with the Department of Education, we are able to request for a mandate from the Superintendent to require the teachers and parents to come in for seminars and lectures, to deepen their knowledge and understanding of football.
 The Superintendent also integrated football in the elementary school curriculum, so that children will actually maximise their immersion in the sport.
 We have a website where we honour teachers and students who go beyond the extra mile, and we have several Facebook pages that are all available to the students, parents and teachers for feedback.